ewallz/stand-for-palestine-banner/README.md

-# Zero setup banner for websites to show support for Ukrainians
+# Zero setup banner for websites to show support for Palestine

-Use this snippet to show your support for Ukrainians on the top of your website.
+Use this snippet to show your support for Palestine on the top of your website.
 Installing it takes minutes.

 1. [About](#about)
 1. [Installation](#installation)